MicrosoftDocs/win32/desktop-src/Services/deleting-a-service.md

 ---
-Description: 'A service configuration program uses the OpenService function to get a handle to an installed service object.
-The program can then use the service object handle in the DeleteService function to delete the service from the SCM database.' ms.assetid: '3bfe4d42-a8a0-4613-9b0f-a80eef54b622'
+Description: A service configuration program uses the OpenService function to get a handle to an installed service object.
+The program can then use the service object handle in the DeleteService function to delete the service from the SCM database. ms.assetid: 3bfe4d42-a8a0-4613-9b0f-a80eef54b622
 title: Deleting a Service
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Deleting a Service

-A [service configuration program](service-configuration-programs.md) uses the [**OpenService**](openservice.md) function to get a handle to an installed service object.
-The program can then use the service object handle in the [**DeleteService**](deleteservice.md) function to delete the service from the SCM database.
+A [service configuration program](service-configuration-programs.md) uses the [**OpenService**](/windows/win32/Winsvc/nf-winsvc-openservicea?branch=master) function to get a handle to an installed service object.
+The program can then use the service object handle in the [**DeleteService**](/windows/win32/Winsvc/nf-winsvc-deleteservice?branch=master) function to delete the service from the SCM database.

 The DoDeleteSvc function in the following example shows how to delete a service from the SCM database.
 The szSvcName variable is a global variable that contains the name of the service to be deleted.
 For the complete example that sets this variable, see [SvcConfig.cpp](svcconfig-cpp.md).